Connect with others who understand.

 Physical and Occupational Therapy

-People diagnosed with PsA and OA often benefit from both physical and occupational therapy.
+People diagnosed with PsA and OA often benefit from both occupational and physical therapy.
 Physical therapists can help develop exercise plans that won’t make your arthritis symptoms feel worse.
 Certain exercises may also help boost flexibility and ease stiffness and joint pain.

 Occupational therapists can help you make lifestyle changes so you can go through your daily activities without further damaging joints or experiencing pain.